java2script/java2script/trunk/sources/net.sf.j2s.lib/readme.txt

+This plugin project should be exported "Package plug-ins as individual Jar archives" UNCHECKED!

 If you are update this project net.sf.j2s.lib from subversion repository, you must unzip the j2slib.zip as folder j2slib before you can export the project as a plugin.